Frequently Asked Questions

 Campers should wear clothes designed for active play.
 Campers should also wear clothes that they don’t mind getting dirty!
 Campers must wear close-toed shoes for safety reasons.

 We provide a frozen juice bar for every camper before the afternoon assembly; around 2:45 pm.
-Campers entering preschool through 1st grade also get a mid-morning snack of graham crackers and milk or water.
+Campers entering preschool through 1st grade also get a mid-morning snack of graham crackers.

 We welcome any child who can participate safely and successfully in our camp program.
 Over the years children of many different abilities have attended camp, and we encourage you to contact us so that we can determine whether our program can meet your child’s needs.
 If you would like your child to attend with a 1:1 aide, we would like you to know ahead of time that we do require 1:1s to meet certain requirements, pass a background check, and adhere to our camp personnel policies.